desmond8643/Projects/README.md

 # Projects

+## My website (in progress)
+- A website that introduce myself and showcase the skills that I have learnt

 ## Pac-man
 - It is a game created in Scratch, it is an assignment from CS50 week 0
 - This game is inspired by pac-man, the rule of the game has changed by making it a time trial, win the game by letting pac-man eat all the dots in the field, and players can try to beat their own record